An ISO 9001-2015 Certified Company

 Not entirely — at least in 2026.
 While fee payment, document upload, and appointment booking (e-Stepin) are fully online, a physical visit for biometric authentication (fingerprint + photograph) and in-person signature in front of the sub-registrar is still mandatory under current law.

 Yes.
 Maharashtra provides a 1% stamp duty concession to female buyers to encourage women's property ownership.
 In KDMC areas, male buyers pay 6% while female buyers pay 5%.
-If it is a joint property between husband and wife, you may still get the concession if the wife is the primary or first owner (rules vary slightly by zone).
+If it is a joint property between husband and wife, you may still get the concession if the wife is the primary or first owner.

 Yes!
 The amount paid towards Stamp Duty and Registration Fees can be claimed as a tax deduction under Section 80C of the Income Tax Act (up to a maximum limit of ₹1.5 Lakhs) in the year the property is acquired.
 Read our Real Estate Tax Benefits guide for more info.

-Our dedicated in-house team guides you from property selection through stamp duty calculations, home loans, and final sub-registrar registration — a completely seamless, zero-hassle process.
+At Sonawane Group, our dedicated in-house legal and finance team guides you from property selection through stamp duty calculations, home loans, and final sub-registrar registration — a completely seamless process.